Human Resource Management with CIPD Pathway MSC

 Through the research-led teaching delivered by Sheffield University Management School’s team of leading experts, you will gain a thorough understanding of the role human resources play in modern organisations.
 You will explore the implications of different organisational, financial, political, legal and socio-economic environments for the management of people at work.
 You will also learn about best practice approaches to a wide variety of human resource management concerns, such as pay and rewards, diversity, performance management, wellbeing and international human resource management.

-Our MSc in Human Resource Management is taught full-time over two semesters.
+Our Human Resource Management MSc is taught full-time over two semesters.
 During the third semester students undertake a management project.
 The programme is delivered through a combination of lectures, seminars, case studies, group work for collaborative learning and web-based discussion groups.
 We also run skill sessions, designed to familiarise you with practical challenges that HR practitioners face and provide you with skills and knowledge that you will require in your future careers.
 Students are assessed through individual assignments, group projects, examinations and the management project.
 There is also the possibility of undertaking an organisational project, giving you real-world work experience within a company.

 The programme is delivered by staff members from Sheffield University Management School’s Human Resource Management & Organisational Behaviour division and the Institute of Work Psychology.
 Both divisions are home to world-class academic researchers who have published on a wide variety of human resource management-related topics.
 They regularly undertake consultancy and research for businesses and employer organisations, as well as for national and local government, trade unions, NGOs and key international bodies such as the International Labour Organisation.